Back in December, I had the brilliant idea to make a green tulle skirt for the Green Party at Alt Summit.

 No need for all that baloney.
-It’s totally easy enough to make without the aid of your parents (although, to be honest, I did let my mom do a lot of the sewing (meaning – she sewed two of the four seams – it really is easy)).
+It’s totally easy enough to make without the aid of your parents (although, to be honest, I did let my mom do a lot of the sewing (meaning – she sewed two of the four seams – this tulle skirt really is that easy)).

 The other good thing is that tulle is super-forgiving.
 I’m considering making one for Ella, because what’s the point of having little girls if you can’t make them little tulle skirts?

 To make your own tulle skirt, you’ll need:

 - To do some math first.
 But easy math!
 You basically need two numbers here: